CherryDev-Arch/CherryDev-Arch/README.md

 [![Bluesky](https://img.shields.io/badge/Bluesky-0285FF?style=for-the-badge&logo=Bluesky&logoColor=white)](https://bsky.app/profile/terminl-sochi.bsky.social)

 ### Thanks for checking out my README!

 I will add more to my GitHub portfolio as I learn, but for a while it will be quite empty.
 Watch out for when I add more projects!

+### Projects

+Nothing to show yet, but I will be working on some projects soon, so stay tuned!

+### Contributions

+If you want to contribute to my projects, feel free to fork them and submit a pull request All my projects are open source, so you can use them for your own projects, but please give credit where credit is due.

+### License

+All my projects are licensed under the MIT License unless otherwise stated.
+Feel free to use, modify, and distribute my code as long as you include the original license file in your project.